-Induction of emesis in dogs is accepted as the first line of action for initial decontamination following ingestion of potentially toxic substances or other unwanted material, unless contraindicated.
-Contraindications for emesis induction include situations when the animal is depressed neurologically or the material ingested is corrosive or volatile.^[1] Vomiting can be induced by a number of chemicals acting centrally and/or peripherally to trigger the vomiting response.
-[2] For drugs the most direct and rapid way to initiate the vomiting response is via stimulating the chemoreceptor trigger zone (CTZ) in the brain stem.
-The CTZ is outside the blood-brain barrier and is rich in dopamine D2-type receptors.^[3,4] Drugs that activate D2-type receptors in CTZ are potent emetogens in several species, including dogs.
-[5,6,7] Apomorphine is commonly used by veterinarians to induce emesis in dogs, but it is not licensed for animal use in the United States and is licensed only for administration by parenteral injection in Europe.
+Received March 22, 2018 Revised June 17, 2019 Accepted July 29, 2019 in dopamine D2-type receptors.
+Drugs that activate D2-type receptors in CTZ are potent emetogens in several species, including dogs.5-7

+Apomorphine is commonly used by veterinarians to induce emesis in dogs, but it is not licensed for animal use in the USA and is licensed only for administration by parenteral injection in Europe.
 Apomorphine induces vomiting by stimulating dopamine receptors in the CTZ.
-It is a non-selective dopamine receptor agonist that activates not only various dopamine receptor subtypes, but also other classes of receptors activated by structurally related amine neurotransmitters, including a number of 5-hydroxytryptamine (5-HT) receptors and alpha-adrenoceptor subtypes.^[8] Apomorphine also stimulates μ-opioid receptors.
-As a consequence of the non-selectivity, the drug can have a number of side effects and at high doses inhibit vomiting through its opioid effects.
-[9] This means that if vomiting does not occur after the first apomorphine injection, the repeated dosing is not likely to succeed.
-The side effects of apomorphine include prolonged vomiting, tachycardia and lethargy.[10,11]
+It is a non-selective dopamine receptor agonist that activates not only various dopamine receptor subtypes but also other classes of receptors activated by structurally related amine neurotransmitters, including a number of 5-hydroxytryptamine receptors and alpha-adrenoceptor subtypes.
+Apomorphine also stimulates $\mu$ -opioid receptors.
+As a consequence of the non-selectivity, the drug can have a number of side effects and at high doses inhibit vomiting through its opioid effects.9 This means that if vomiting does not occur after the first apomorphine injection, the repeated dosing is not likely to succeed.
+The side effects of apomorphine include prolonged vomiting, tachycardia and lethargy.

 Dog owners commonly use various substances such as hydrogen peroxide, table salt, ipecac syrup and liquid dishwashing detergent to induce emesis in their dog.
-The home remedies have limitations including difficulty in administration, inappropriate dosing, lack of consistent efficacy and undesirable side effects.^[1,11,12] Currently there is no authorised product available that could be easily and safely administered by the owner in case of emergencies, where the risk-benefit assessment (undertaken by consultation with a veterinary professional) is in favour of inducing emesis at home.
+The home remedies have limitations including difficulty in administration, inappropriate dosing, lack of consistent efficacy and undesirable side effects.
+Currently, there is no authorised product available that could be easily and safely administered by the owner in case of emergencies, where the risk-benefit assessment (undertaken by consultation with a veterinary professional) is in favour of inducing emesis at home.
 This would save valuable time, expediting gastric evacuation in a dog that has consumed a toxic substance.